Why Work-Life Balance Is Hard for Everyone

 Do you ever feel like you’re racing against the clock from the moment you get out of bed?

-Our to-do lists are long.
-There’s always something demanding our time and attention — emails waiting for a reply, phone calls that need to be returned, paperwork to submit, meetings to prepare for, and unexpected tasks that show up with urgency attached.
+Our to-do lists are long, and there’s always something demanding our time and attention — emails waiting for a reply, phone calls that need to be returned, paperwork to submit, meetings to prepare for, and unexpected tasks that show up with urgency attached.

 When those moments show up, remind yourself: you can only do what you can.
 What doesn’t get done today will still be there tomorrow.